kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md

 \(1\) *Reporting period date.* The year and month or quarter to which the reported data are applicable.

 \(2\) *Carrier, Carrier entity code.* Each foreign air carrier shall report its name and code (assigned by DOT).
 Each U.S. air carrier shall report its name and entity code (a five digit code assigned by DOT that identifies both the carrier and its entity) for its particular operations.
-The Office of Airline Information (OAI) will assign or confirm codes upon request; OAI's address is in the Appendix to section 25 of this part and the Appendix to §217.10 of this chapter.
+The Office of Airline Information (OAI) will assign or confirm codes upon request; OAI's address is in the Appendix to section 25 of this part and the Appendix to [[Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md#§217.10   Instructions.|§217.10]] of this chapter.

 \(3\) *Service class code.* The service class codes are prescribed in section 19-4 of this part.
 In general, classes are divided into two broad categories, either K (scheduled) or V (nonscheduled), where K = F + G for all carriers and V = L + N + P + R for U.S. air carriers and comprises L + P and Q for foreign air carriers.
 Refer to section 19-4 for the more information on service class codes F, G, L, N, P, R and Q.